Table of contents:

 Subsequent USR Exchange

-The client completes the authentication flow by sending the Passport Compact Token and the completed policy challenge to the notification server:
+The client completes the authentication flow by sending the Passport Compact Token and the completed policy challenge to the Notification Server (NS):

 S: USR TrID OK (...)